-7. Industrial action - from June 2023
+7. Industrial action - from 6 June 2023

-Industrial Action will only be able to be taken within three months of a protected action ballot order (PABO).
 A PABO is permission given by the FWC for employers or employees to take industrial action.

 Parties will be required to attend a conciliation at the FWC every time a PABO is filed.
 The Aim being to resolve a dispute before industrial action is taken.